Sabyasachi Mukherjee: Career

-In 2002, Sabyasachi Mukerjee participated at India Fashion Week, which got positive feedback from the press.
+In 2002, Sabyasachi Mukerjee participated at India Fashion Week, received positive feedback from the press.
 During the spring of 2003, he made his first international runway, with the "Grand Winner Award" at the Mercedes-Benz New Asia Fashion week in Singapore, which paved his way to a workshop in Paris by Jean Paul Gaultier and Azzedine Alaia.
 In his collection "Kora" at the Lakme Fashion Week 2003, he used unbleached and hand woven fabrics with Kantha and other hand embroideries.

-In 2004, Sabyasachi took a step ahead with Kuala Lumpur Fashion Week and The Miami Fashion Week with a bohemian take on Indian textiles and his collection was called "The Frog Princess".
-His significant achievements included his coveted showing in Browns earning him a retail place at the tiny London store voted by Vogue as the best shopping destination in the world, thereby establishing himself as one of the most promising young designers for years to come.
+In 2004, Sabyasachi presented his collection "The Frog Princess" at Kuala Lumpur Fashion Week and Miami Fashion Week.
+His showing in Browns earned him a retail place at a tiny London store voted by Vogue as the best shopping destination in the world.

-In 2005, his spring-summer collection, "The Nair Sisters" was inspired by hand block printing, embroideries, bagru prints and the extensive use of cotton and other hand woven fabrics.
-The collection was sold at Browns & Selfridges in London.
-He was requested to showcase his collections at the prestigious Oxford University annual black tie charity dinner fashion show.
+In 2005, Sabyasachi presented the spring-summer collection "The Nair Sisters", inspired by hand block printing, embroideries, Bagru prints, and the extensive use of cotton and other hand woven fabrics.
+The collection was sold at Browns and Selfridges in London.
+He was requested to showcase his collections at the Oxford University annual black tie charity dinner fashion show.